 As you can see from the length of the original names, Abbreviation is very useful.
 This contraction helps us remember long difficult texts and even when shortened, abridged words do not lose their meaning.
 So although they are often abstract, the abridged one word abbreviations are often preferred.

 We have all seen abbreviations in action with our names especially when you have a longer name.
 You probably find family and friends affectionately calling you by the first letter or just by your initials like TJ or KK.
 People have an obsession with abbreviating and finding new ways to shorten words sometimes it can be hard to keep up.
+It’s almost like an abbreviation is a novelty, and the person who uses it feels a sense of pride over having come up with it (even though they are usually not very creative in the slightest!).
 When I noticed friends trying to shorten my 3 letter name of Ava to ‘Av’ I had to put my foot down otherwise before I know it I would just become known as ‘A’ or perhaps just with symbols.

 If you are learning English you will have to learn how to shorten words too.
 Photo Source: Unsplash